 So often we think something and we are that thought.
 We don’t recognise it as a thought, we just think it before thinking something else and continuing in a series of thoughts.
 These thoughts grow into opinions and inform our actions.
 They form the basis of our belief system and define our truths.
 They shape who we are.

-With meditation we learn to observe thoughts and see them from an external vantage point, a greater perspective.
+With meditation we learn to observe thoughts and see them from a greater perspective.
 This increases awareness and clarity of the mind’s habits and thought patterns; what occupies your mind and how you think.
-In this way meditation gives you the opportunity to not only know yourself better but also to gain insight into why you are the way you are.
+In this way meditation gives you the opportunity to know yourself better and also to gain insight into why you are the way you are.

 Meditation doesn’t only improve mental health but physical health too.
-Hate getting sick?
+Enjoy being healthy?
 Another reason to start meditating.
 Your body’s response to potential illness improves with meditation: it boosts antibodies, stimulates immune system brain-function regions and with its reduction of stress increases oxygen uptake and blood flow.
-This is why meditators take less sick days and why meditation is now being prescribed as a preventative medicine and treatment for all kinds of ailments.
-Research has linked meditation with a long list of health benefits and this should really be unsurprising given the link between physical and mental health and the correlation between stress and sickness.
+This is why meditators take less sick days and why meditation is now being prescribed as a preventative medicine for all kinds of ailments.
+It boosts your immune system.
+Research has linked meditation with a long list of health benefits and this shouldn’t really be surprising given the link between physical and mental health and the correlation between stress and sickness.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-Really these are just a few of the benefits meditation can offer; if you’re still hungry for more there’s a heap of literature online about the topic… go dive in.
-Hopefully by now you’re ready to set up the pillows on the floor, it’s something I think anyone can benefit from.
+These are just a few of the benefits meditation can offer; if you’re still hungry for more there’s a heap of literature online about the topic… go dive in.
+Hopefully by now you’re ready to set up the pillows on the floor.
+It’s something I think anyone can benefit from.
 In twenty years I reckon it will become like how eating vegetables, exercising and brushing your teeth are today; a complete no-brainer.
 So get on your ass and start the habit today.